open-estuary/estuary/doc/Setup_PXE_Env_on_Host.4All.md

 This is a guide to setup a PXE environment on host machine with PyPXE (https://github.com/psychomario/PyPXE.git).

+<h3 id="2">Mehtod 2 introduction</h3>

-It is an alternative to the setup described in Setup_PXE_Env_on_Host.txt.
+It is an alternative to the setup described above.

 It works well if you already have a DHCP server on your local network.
 Only one Python tool is needed (PyPXE) so you don't need to install and configure the DHCP and TFTP servers on the host (but, you may still want to install the NFS server to mount root over NFS).